Revision of the Regulation on the statute and funding of the European political parties and European political foundations

 The Commission's proposal is part of a broader initiative on democratic life and electoral processes in the EU.
 It seeks to facilitate interactions of the European political parties with their national counterparts, increase transparency (especially regarding political advertisement and donations), cut excessive administrative burden and enhance the financial viability of European political parties and foundations.
 Furthermore, the proposal introduces lowering the cofinancing rate for Europarties from 10 % to 5 %.
 It allows the Europarties and foundations to collect contributions from members located in countries outside the EU.
 Finally, the proposal authorises the European parties to use the funds from the EU budget in EU-focused national referendum campaigns.
 The goal is to adopt the new rules before the European Parliament elections in 2024.

 The European Parliament referred the proposal to the Constitutional Affairs Committee (AFCO).
-The Committee for Budget (BUDG) was assigned as the Committee for opinion.
 The AFCO Committee rapporteurs WIELAND Rainer (EPP, Germany) and GOERENS Charles (Renew, Luxembourg), presented the draft report on 22 March 2022.
-307 amendments were tabled in total in the AFCO Committee.
-The rapporteur for the BUDG Committee, Nils UŠAKOVS, presented his legislative report on 18 May 2022.
-In the BUDG Committee, 79 amendments were tabled in total.
-During the plenary session on 15 September 2022, the Parliament endorsed the position of the AFCO Committee.
-The proposal was referred back to the AFCO Committee responsible for interinstitutional negotiations (Rule 59(4)).
+On 15 September 2022, the Parliament endorsed the position of the AFCO Committee.
+The proposal was referred back to the AFCO Committee responsible for inter-institutional negotiations.

-On the side of the Council, on 22 March 2022, the General Affairs Council reached a political agreement (a partial general approach) on the proposal.
-The political agreement inter alia restricts the participation and contributions of European political parties and European political foundations to members from EU countries.
-It upholds the co-financing model, requiring European political parties to contribute 10% and political foundations 5% to qualify for European subsidies.
-Additionally, it mandates that these entities annually declare their adherence to EU values.
-Furthermore, it caps self-generated resources at 2% of the European political party's annual budget and delineates permissible joint activities with member parties, excluding referendum campaigns.
-Moreover, it aims to bolster transparency in donation processes by reducing the annual donor threshold from EUR 3,000 to EUR 1,500, requiring donors to provide necessary information for identification.
+On the side of the Council, on 22 March 2022, the General Affairs Council reached a political agreement (i.e., its mandate) on the proposal.
+It inter alia restricted the participation and contributions of European political parties and European political foundations to members from EU countries.
+It upheld the co-financing model, requiring European political parties to contribute 10% and political foundations 5% to qualify for European subsidies.
+Additionally, it mandated that these entities annually declare their adherence to EU values.
+Furthermore, it capped self-generated resources at 2% of the European political party's annual budget and delineated permissible joint activities with member parties, excluding referendum campaigns.
 In addition, it aims to promote gender equality within parties and on candidate lists for European Parliament elections.

-Trilogue meetings occurred on 29 September, 25 October and 24 November 2022.
-The representatives of co-legislators did not reach an agreement.
-Consequently, the Council adopted a revised mandate on 17 March 2023.
-While the Council’s original political agreement prohibited political parties from outside the EU from participating in a European political party, the renewed mandate extended the scope of the text to parties from EFTA countries, EU candidate countries and Kosovo, countries using the euro as their official currency, and former EU Member States.
-The last trilogue occurred on 29 March 2023, but the negotiators could not reach an agreement.
-Currently, the Council is abstaining from engaging in additional negotiations with the Parliament.
+To agree on the final legislative text, inter-institutional trilogues occurred on several occasions in late 2022.
+The representatives of the co-legislators did not reach an agreement.
+Consequently, the Council adopted its revised mandate on 17 March 2023.
+While the Council's original political agreement prohibited political parties from outside the EU from participating in a European political party, the renewed mandate extended the scope of the text to parties from EFTA countries, EU candidate countries and Kosovo, countries using the euro as their official currency, and former EU Member States.

 References: